1550676/cloud-storage/README.md

 - Authentication.
 A database is used for storing users.
 - The client has a simple graphical interface in JavaFX.
 - Tree structure inside user's directory on the server.
-- Logging is performed in the AuthHandler class.
+- Logging is performed only in the AuthHandler class.

 For tests:
   login - l1